mikegoatly/Mappit/README.md

 ### Properties
 * **Implicit property mappings** (properties with matching names and compatible types)
 * **Custom property mappings** - mapping from one property to another property with a different name, including support for custom value transformations.
+* **Implicit nullable mappings** - automatic mapping between a type with it's `Nullable<T>` counterpart.
+The reverse is supported too, but will be configured to throw
+  `ArgumentNullException` at runtime is the source value is null.

 ### Enums
 * **Implicit enum mappings** where all the enum names match